media-cloud-ai/media-cloud-ai.github.com/contribution.md

 #### Issues:

-Each contribution must be linked to an issue on the related Gitlab repository.
+__Each contribution must be linked to an Issue__ on the related Gitlab repository.

 This means that, as an example, if you found a bug:

- 1. Check whether an issue already exists regarding this bug
+ 1. Check whether an Issue already exists regarding this bug
- 2. If necessary, create a new issue to report the bug
+ 2. If necessary, create a new Issue to report the bug
+    a.
+Choose an explicit title
+    b.
+Explicit the Issue into the description
+    c.
+Don't hesitate to split the Issue into multiple unit tasks
+    d.
+Apply the appropiate [labels](https://gitlab.com/groups/media-cloud-ai/-/labels)
- 3. Create a new branch with a name based on the title of the issue (see the [Branch naming rule](#branch-naming-rule) section)
+ 3. Create a new branch with a name based on the title of the Issue (see the [Branch naming rule](#branch-naming-rule) section)
  4. Start commiting patches to fix this bug

 #### Merge Requests:

-Each contribution must result in a Merge Request on the related Gitlab repository.
+__Each contribution must result in a Merge Request__ on the related Gitlab repository. __Each Merge Request must be related to an existing Issue__.

 When your development is complete, push your branch on the remote Gitlab repository, and create a Merge Request targeting a main branch (`develop` or `main`).

 You must __assign yourself as an Assignee__: meaning that you are responsible for the changes proposed, and you will be in charge of merging the branch into the target branch.

 You can mark the Merge Request as _Draft_, if you consider it is not ready for a review.

+You can also use labels to improve the Merge Request understanding and indexation.

 When the Merge Request is ready, you have to request a review by __assigning the issuer or a relevant* developer as a Reviewer__: this person has to review your code, may request some changes, and is responsible for the final approval.